ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 By completing Task 1, grade 1 can be achieved.

-By doing Task 2 A&B, you are eligible for grade 2 from this lab.
-Completion of the C part increases the grade to 3.
+By doing only Task 2 A, your work compensates 0,5 points.
+The B part is worth 1,5 points from the total of 2.

 Difficulty on tasks is expected to rise exponentially as you go forward with them.
 Without understanding the previous task, the next one could be very ambiguous.

-*Return completed tasks to your private GitHub repository!
+*Return completed tasks to your private GitHub repository!*
-There will be an answer template.*

 </details>